Typhoon Lynn

-Typhoon Lynn, more commonly known in the Philippines as Typhoon Pepang, was responsible for the worst flooding in Taiwan in 40 years.
+Typhoon Lynn, more commonly known in the Philippines as Super Typhoon Pepang, was a typhoon that was responsible for the worst flooding in Taiwan in 40 years.
 Typhoon Lynn originated from an area of disturbed weather in the central north Pacific in mid-October 1987.
 On October 15, the system was upgraded into a tropical storm.
 Moving west-northwest, it slowly deepened over the next few days, though the intensification process briefly stopped on October 15.
 Two days later, Lynn was upgraded into a typhoon, while passing northwest of Guam.
 Lynn maintained low-end typhoon strength until October 19, when the storm began to rapidly intensify.
 On October 21, Lynn attained its peak intensity while tracking towards the west.
 Weakening then commenced soon after Lynn interacted with Luzon.
 However, the core of the typhoon remained well offshore both the Philippines and Taiwan.
 On October 25, Lynn weakened to a severe tropical storm.
 Three days later, it dissipated, though its remains later brought rain to China.

 While passing near Guam, power was knocked out and 40 residents were evacuated.
 Throughout the Mariana Islands, 15 families were rendered homeless and damage totaled $2 million (1987 USD).
 After brushing Luzon, seven people perished, over 30,000 homes were damaged, 100 houses were destroyed, and 7,000 individuals were left homeless.
 Damage in the Philippines totaled to $25.3 million.
 Even though Lynn passed a bit south of Taiwan, the storm brought widespread damage to the nation.
 Nine children were swept away and killed on a field trip, while another 72 survived and were evacuated.
 In Taipei, 13 persons perished and 2,230 people were rescued.
 Lynn was considered the worst tropical cyclone to affect the city in four decades.
 Nationwide, 168,000 people lost power and 42 casualties occurred.